fhir-fi/finnish-scheduling/input/pagecontent/index.md

 [workflow types](https://hl7.org/fhir/r5/appointment.html#workflow-types) of the FHIR Appointment resource.

-In Finland, all known FHIR APIs for scheduling use the first one, the "Outlook Style".

 [Argonaut](https://fhir.org/guides/argonaut/scheduling/) and
 [IHE](https://github.com/IHE/ITI.Scheduling/) seem to head more into the "Hospital Scheduling" mode with operations rather than direct REST calls.

+In Finland also the first one, the "Outlook Style", is used.

 ### Notable Implementations in Finland